MartaSVinet/MartaSVinet/Readme.md

 ## I have to let you know:

-### You are going to find some unfinished projects, some of them really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but gitnow im getting better.
+### You are going to find some unfinished projects, some of them really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but now im getting better.